-Using application-wide variables in Rails 4
+Using application-wide variables in Ruby on Rails

 One Solution on Stackoverflow is to put them in config/application.rb as follow: